-The first one is to support the understanding on economic issues of common interest to the aviation community within ECAC, through discussions held in the Economic Working Group and in the Network of Chief Economists, both established in 2016.
+1) The first one is to support the understanding on economic issues of common interest to the aviation community within ECAC, through discussions held in the Economic Working Group and in the Network of Chief Economists, both established in 2016.

 Established in 2016 and Chaired by Ana Mata (Portugal), the Network of Chief Economists was set up with the objective of bridging the gap of incomplete knowledge of essential data such as true O&D (origin & destination), freight traffic and logistics, jobs in the air transport sector and supply chain, and has the mandate in particular to list existing economic studies, statistics and other relevant materials on issues such as connectivity, taxation, airport charges, traffic data, route potential analysis, economic impact of regulations, air navigation services charges, etc. and to exchange views on permanent or current challenges for the aviation community with regard to methods (e.g. data collection, surveys, studies, strategic intelligence). <Terms of Reference - August 2016>

-The second is the preparation for ICAO events to enable ECAC Member States to present co-ordinated and effective contributions and influence global outcomes.
-This co-ordination is undertaken in cooperation with the European Commission, in an ad hoc coordination group.
-This group is actively preparing for the meetings of the ICAO Air Transport Regulation Panel and its working group and the Economic Commission of the ICAO Assembly and the ICAO Assembly itself.
+2) The second is the preparation for ICAO events in the economic field to enable ECAC Member States to present co-ordinated and effective contributions and influence global outcomes.
+This co-ordination is undertaken in cooperation with the European Commission, in a European Coordination Group for Economic Matters.
+This group actively prepares for the meetings of the ICAO Air Transport Regulation Panel (ATRP) and its working group as well as the Economic Commission of the ICAO Assembly and the ICAO Assembly itself.

-The third is the organisation of an annual ECAC Forum.
+3) The third is the organisation of an annual ECAC Forum.
 The Forum was established in 2008 to give the Directors General of Civil Aviation of ECAC's Member States the opportunity for an open discussion of strategic issues with potentially far-reaching national and international significance.
 Given the number of calls on the time of Directors General, the one-day Forums are organised back-to-back with their December meeting in the ECAC premises in Paris.

 ECAC/EU Dialogues with the air transport industry

 ECAC and the European Commission work in close cooperation on all aspects of European air transport.
-In 1995, they agreed that it would be worthwhile to bring leaders of the air transport industry – representing scheduled, non-scheduled and regional airlines as well as airport management – together periodically with the Directors General of ECAC's Member States.
+In 1995, they agreed that it would be worthwhile to periodically bring together leaders of the air transport industry – representing scheduled, non-scheduled and regional airlines as well as airport management – with the Directors General of ECAC's Member States.
 The objective was to provide a forum that would facilitate open and thought-provoking discussions between the regulators and senior aviation industry representatives on a wide range of air transport issues, and to assess future implications and challenges.